vsuhanov/fast-peek/README.md

 1. currently double-click in the popup that opens is hardcoded to trigger the same action, so you won't be able to do selection in this way in the popup.
 2. `GotoDefinition` action (ctrl/cmd+b, ctrl/cmd+click, scroll wheel button click) currently only works via keyboard shortcuts and scroll wheel button click. ctrl/cmd+click does not work.
    * it's also going to open the defition in the main editor, not in the popup.
 Further navigation with the popup is available via double-click

+# What's new
+## 1.0.5
+1. show a title with the file name on top of the popup
+2. in some cases navigation in the editor (if it is in the same file) will actually happen in the popup.
+  * this is work in progress, unfortunately the platform does not support any simple implementation to navigate within the same editor
 <!-- Plugin description end -->

 ## Installation